Many or all companies we feature compensate us. Compensation and editorial

 2. Start with federal loans first.
 Federal loans offer benefits that private student loans don’t, including income-driven repayment options and the possibility for loan forgiveness.

 Along those lines, your best resource for finding financial aid may be your school.
-Your financial aid office can give you more specific information about different funding options, how to apply for them, and what to do if federal student loans aren’t an option.
+Your financial aid office can give you more specific information about different funding options, how to apply, and what to do if federal student loans aren’t available.

-If you need extra time to address any issues that are keeping you from getting approved for student loans, you can still take part-time classes.
+You can still take part-time classes if you need extra time to address any issues keeping you from getting approved for student loans.
 You may need to pay for those classes out of pocket if you don’t qualify for aid yet.
 But that can be a good way to keep your education on track until you become eligible for loans.